 What about phone calls, email and packages?

 Campers may call their parents at specified times throughout the summer.
 Each camper is required to write home twice a week and we encourage parents to write often.
 Emails may also be sent to your camper through our web site.
-We do not allow care packages to campers.
-We do not allow packages.
+We are a package free camp.

 What does Taconic do to make new campers feel comfortable?